MathildeBarr/docs/articles/onboarding/sprint.md

 ---
 # Auth0 Sprint Onboarding

 Sprint is Auth0’s enterprise customer onboarding program.
-It helps you achieve value quickly by ensuring your setup for success with your Auth0 subscription.
+It helps you achieve value quickly by ensuring you're set up for success with your Auth0 subscription.

-All customer's who subscribe to a qualifying 12 month+ subscription agreement obtained through our enterprise sales team  will be offered access to Sprint Onboarding.
+All customers who subscribe to a qualifying 12+ month subscription agreement obtained through Auth0's enterprise sales team  will be offered access to Sprint Onboarding.
 However, the engagement varies slightly based on your subscription value, additions and support option.

 ## Sprint Onboarding Overview